cscorley/dissertation/chapters/2_related/1_tr.md

 ##### Precision at k

-Precision at k is easy to compute and easy to understand.
+Precision at k is easy to compute and understand.
 It is the calculated precision for the first $k$ retrieved documents.
 It awards for more relevant documents appearing in the first $k$ retrieved documents.
 However, it has the disadvantage of not distinguishing between the rankings of the relevant